fadhilahmadd/cv-augmentor-backend/README.md

 The application is built on a clean, scalable architecture with a clear separation of concerns:

 1.  **FastAPI Backend**: A high-performance web server that exposes a REST API.
 It handles incoming requests, manages validation and error handling, and serves as the entry point to the system.
+2.  **PostgreSQL Database**: Provides a persistent and robust storage solution for all analysis jobs and their results, managed via SQLAlchemy.
-2.  **LangGraph Core**: The engine of the application.
+3.  **LangGraph Core**: The engine of the application.
 It's a state machine that orchestrates a workflow of specialized AI agents, ensuring data flows logically from one step to the next.

 ### The Agent Workflow

 The system processes a CV through a sequence of four specialized agents:

   * **1. CV Parsing & Normalization Agent**: Ingests the raw CV text and parses it into a structured JSON format.
-  * **2. Specialized Skill Analyst Agent**: Analyzes the structured data to identify both explicit and implicit technical and soft skills.
+  * **2. Specialized Skill Analyst Agent**: Analyzes the structured data to identify both explicit and implicit technical skills.
   * **3. Market Intelligence Agent**: Uses a search tool to research current market demands and in-demand skills for the specified job role.
   * **4. Recommendation & Report Agent**: Synthesizes all the gathered information to generate the final, comprehensive report in Markdown format.